 Applicants can look to the U.S. International Trade Administration (ITA) for potential employment.
 The ITA is a federal agency that helps national firms compete in the global economy.
 Positions exist globally as specialists, advisors and analysts.
 Job descriptions include reviewing trade policies and giving recommendations with special attention to subsidies, regulations and intellectual property rights.

 International finance trade specialists direct and advise multinational banks, financial institutions or firms with currency hedging, financial compliance and establishing credit with other governments and corporations.
 International trade finance specialists can work as specialists within a multinational firm's financial department or a multinational financial company.
 Specialists also provide knowledge of import and export finance, payment systems, taxation and insurance.
-Employment of financial analysts is projected to increase by 12% during the 2014-2024 decade, according to the U.S. Bureau of Labor Statistics (BLS).
-Financial analysts earned a median annual salary of $80,310 as of May 2015, according to the BLS.
+Employment of financial analysts is projected to increase as fast as average by 6% during the 2018-2028 decade, according to the U.S. Bureau of Labor Statistics (BLS).
+Financial analysts earned a median annual salary of $85,660 as of May 2018, according to the BLS.

 Transportation and Logistics Specialists

 These professionals provide key insight on transportation and freighting in global markets.
 Transportation by air, water or land must comply with customs laws and regulations.
 Specialists are knowledgeable of internal and external shipping practices and procedures, brokerage, free trade zones, tariffs and schedules.
 Career options include working for global freighting companies and shipping departments for multinational firms.
-In May 2015, the BLS reported that logisticians earned a median annual salary of $74,260.
-The BLS projects that logisticians will experience a 2% employment growth from 2014 to 2024.
+In May 2018, the BLS reported that logisticians earned a median annual salary of $74,600.
+The BLS projects that logisticians will experience an average employment growth of 5% from 2018 to 2028.

 These individuals are familiar with global trends, cultural needs and product pricing in international markets.
 Potential career options include global marketing manager, advertising manager and product or brand manager.
 Specialists provide guidance and recommendation to multinational firms looking to expand into new markets as well corporations looking to increase market share within specific industries.
-Market research analysts and marketing specialists earned a median annual wage of $62,150 as of May 2015, according to the BLS.
-The BLS projects that this occupation will experience a 19% increase in jobs during the 2014-2024 decade.
+Market research analysts and marketing specialists earned a median annual wage of $63,120 as of May 2018, according to the BLS.
+The BLS projects that this occupation will experience a much faster than average increase of 20% in jobs during the 2018-2028 decade.

 Due to faster-than-average job growth, the best job prospects in world commerce will likely be in marketing analysis.
 All positions require a bachelor's degree, but holding a related master's degree and a good understanding of important on-the-job tools, such as statistics, can be a big plus.